mjbots/moteus/docs/guides/configuration.md

 Limits the maximum speed the motor is permitted to achieve before no torque is produced.
 This acts as a safety limit to prevent excessive speeds that could damage the motor or mechanical system.

-**`servo.default_velocity_limit` / `servo.default_accel_limit`**
+**`servo.default_velocity_limit` / `servo.default_accel_limit` / `servo.default_jerk_limit`**

 Controls how fast the motor can accelerate and spin in order to reach position and velocity targets.
-Bare boards ship with these unset, while development kits ship with human-eye pleasing values.
+Development kits ship with human-eye pleasing values.
 Adjust these to match your application's performance requirements.

 ### Gearbox Scaling